 Believe it or not, Americans unknowingly abandoned $100 billion worth of unclaimed 401(k) accounts.
 According to a US Labor Department study, the average worker will have had about 12 different jobs before they turn 40.
 So it’s easy to see how we can lose track of so much 401(k) money.

-To find your old 401(k)s, you can contact your former employers, locate an old 401(k) statement, search unclaimed asset database in different states, query 401(k) providers using your social security number or better yet, get some free help to find your 401(k) accounts from companies like Beagle.
+To find your old 401(k)s, you can contact your former employers, locate an old 401(k) statement, search unclaimed asset database in different states, query 401(k) providers using your social security number or better yet, get some help to find your 401(k) accounts from companies like Beagle.